melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Docker Restart Policy

 You actually do not want to use the obsolete `restart` statement anymore.
-So let's move to `restart_policy` with a max attepts of 5 with the `on-failure` condition.
+So let's move to `restart_policy` with a max attempts of 5 with the `on-failure` condition.

 ```yaml
 version: "3.8"